 For the following eighteen months, the Second campaigned mostly in the territories of Kentucky and Tennessee.
 The regiment participated in a minor role at the Battle of Perryville, Kentucky, on October 8, 1862.
 In November, the guys joined the Union Army of the Cumberland.

 From the late summer of 1863, the effort to control Chattanooga And eastern Tennessee led to some of the war’s heaviest fighting.
 On September 19-20, Second Minnesota conflicted together with Gen. Braxton Bragg’s Army of Tennessee at the Battle of Chickamauga in northern Georgia.
 On the second calendar day of the battle, a federal strategic error caused a Confederate breakthrough, which spanned half of the Union army from the area.
-Second, Minnesota and their companions took up a defending spot to postpone the Confederates.
-From mid-afternoon until dusk, they held their place in the face of repeated attacks.
+Second, Minnesota and its companions took up a defending spot to postpone the Confederates.
+They held their place in the face of repeated attacks from mid-afternoon until dusk.
 This courageous defense gained their corps commander, Maj.
 Gen. George H. Thomas, the nickname “the Rock of Chickamauga.”
 The conflict was a Confederate triumph.

 The Federals withdrew to Chattanooga, and Bragg’s Army took Position on the town’s peaks, such as Lookout Mountain southwest of town and Missionary Ridge to the east.
 In mid-October, Maj.
 Gen. Joseph Hooker came west with a separation of the Union Army of the Potomac.
 Gen. Ulysses S. Grant came to assume overall control of the Union armed forces.
 He offered Gen. Thomas command of the Army of the Cumberland.
 In mid-November, Maj.
 Gen. William T. Sherman came with his Union Army of Tennessee.